 In 2007, Sarah joined JAM to drive forward brand profile and recognition of its activities amongst new and returning audience, partners, funders and media.
 In 2016, media reach soared to 4.7 million, including Radio 3 broadcast and TV coverage.
 With this positive profile, through an effective multi-stream fundraising strategy including JAM Supporters, state funds, private trusts and foundations, artistic collaboration, ticket sales and in-kind, Sarah raises sufficient funds to enable JAM to develop its ambitious and high-quality arts delivery.

 Head of Marketing · Fundraising

-Working closely with Edward Armitage in the artistic planning of the organisation, John Frederick is heavily involved in the daily management of creative programme planning, connecting with performers and venue scheduling.
-Highly experienced in technology and social media, he also brings a sharp creative edge to the organisation, spearheading this summer's Jam on the Marsh: Virtual Festival.
+Working closely with Edward Armitage in the artistic planning of the organisation, John Frederick is heavily involved in the daily management of creative programme planning and connecting with performers.
+Highly experienced in technology, design and social media, he also brings a sharp, creative edge to the organisation, spearheading this summer's Jam on the Marsh: Virtual Festival.
 In addition to his involvement with JAM, John Frederick has performed internationally as a conductor, composer and pianist, earning his PhD in music composition at the University of Aberdeen in 2018.

 John Frederick Hudson, PhD

 Edward Armitage, Chair · Charles Cochrane · Marah Dickson-Wright · Timothy Jackson · Patricia Rolfe

 Music Panel Members

 Director of Music at St Bride’s Church, Fleet Street